tango-controls/rfc/8/README.md

 * The communication to the Device Server SHALL be done through a Tango Device so called Administration Device or Admin Device .

-The specification introduces as well the definition of the process which are used for the Admnistration Device Name:
+The specification introduces as well the definition of the processes which are used for the Administration Device Name:

 * A Server is a type of program which execute a Device Server